spessasus/soundfont-proposals/extended_limits.md

 Each `xdta` chunk combines with its `pdta` counterpart to form a 32-bit value.
 The exact behavior for each chunk is described below.

+**Note:** the software is allowed to copy the values from `pdta` into the "unused, set to zero" entries if it simplifies the writing process.
+However, when reading the software is required to ignore the unused entries, be it zero or a copy of the `pdta` chunk value.

 ---

 ## `xdta` Chunk Descriptions